junying-ma/junying-ma.github.io/_pages/about.md

 - Computed the migration index of universities, employed temperature inversion as IV for a 2SLS model and estimated the impact of AQI on universities' migration effect.
 - Drew a robust conclusion on the effect of air pollution on the migration of human capital.

+# Work in Progress
+- Beyond the Lens: Visa-free and China's Social Media Persona
+- Shopping or Strolling?
+AI's Urban Safari
+- From Door-to-Door to Work-from-Home: LLM-Driven Micro-survey Data Simulation
+- AI Agents' Multiverse: LLM-Powered Simulations of Economics Experiments

 <span class='anchor' id='-internships'></span>
 # Internships